unforswearing/aliaser/README.md

     clearall  remove all aliases from this alias file
 ```

 `aliaser` has some example aliases stored at the bottom of the script to show how `aliaser` stores aliases.
-You can remove these by running `aliaser clearall`
+Run `aliaser clearall` to remove these examples before adding your own aliases.

 ## Examples